rfuzzo/MWSE/docs/source/types/tes3weapon.md

 ### `isAmmo`
 <div class="search_terms" style="display: none">isammo, ammo</div>

 *Read-only*.
 If true, the weapon is a type of ammunition.
+Arrows and bolts are ammunition, while thrown weapons aren't.

 **Returns**: